epsitec-sa/grafix/AggUI/README.md

 ### Installing build dependencies

 - dotnet
-- python
 - cmake

-On windows and linux, no other additional dependencies are needed.
+On linux, no other additional dependencies are needed.

+On windows, you need to have git-bash installed.

 On macos, AggUI relies on Xorg to display it's windows.
 Install Xorg through [macports](https://www.macports.org/install.php):